Leo3436/Pong/README.md

 # Pong
-My home-made version of the classic Atari game Pong.
+My personal version of the classic Atari game Pong.